deanwampler/spark-scala-tutorial/tutorial/README.md

 * **InvertedIndex5b:** Using the crawl data, compute the index of words to documents (emails).
 * **NGrams6:** Find all N-word ("NGram") occurrences matching a pattern.
 In this case, the default is the 4-word phrases in the King James Version of the Bible of the form `% love % %`, where the `%` are wild cards.
 In other words, all 4-grams are found with `love` as the second word.
 The `%` are conveniences; the NGram Phrase can also be a regular expression, e.g., `% (hat|lov)ed? % %` finds all the phrases with `love`, `loved`, `hate`, and `hated`.
 * **Joins7:** Spark supports SQL-style joins as shown in this simple example.
+* **SparkSQL8:** Uses the SQL API to run basic queries over structured data in `DataFrames`, in this case, the same King James Version (KJV) of the Bible used in the previous workshop.
+There is also a
+* **SparkSQLFileFormats9:** Demonstrates writing and reading [Parquet](http://parquet.io)-formatted data, namely the data written in the previous example.
+* **hadoop/HiveSQL10:** A script that demonstrates interacting with Hive tables (we actually create one) in the Scala REPL!
+This example is in a `hadoop` subdirectory, because it uses features that require a Hadoop setup (more details later on).
-* **SparkStreaming8:** The streaming capability is relatively new and this exercise shows how it works to construct a simple "echo" server.
+* **SparkStreaming11:** The streaming capability is relatively new and this exercise shows how it works to construct a simple "echo" server.
 Running it is a little more involved.
 See below.
-* **SparkSQL9:** Uses the SQL API to run basic queries over structured data in `DataFrames`, in this case, the same King James Version (KJV) of the Bible used in the previous workshop.
-There is also a
-* **SparkSQLFileFormats10:** Demonstrates writing and reading [Parquet](http://parquet.io)-formatted data, namely the data written in the previous example.
-* **hadoop/HiveSQL11:** A script that demonstrates interacting with Hive tables (we actually create one) in the Scala REPL!
-This example is in a `hadoop` subdirectory, because it uses features that require a Hadoop setup (more details later on).

 Let's now work through these exercises...